 Live cell studies using ‘eggcups’ allow also identification of novel active processes which are not visible in standard cultures.
 We plated cells in EC and visualized cell division.
 Figure 6 shows a sequence of images of the cytokinetic ring closure during cell mitosis.
-The ‘eggcups’ device allows a complete visualization of the ring, whereas standard 2D cultures only shows 2 spots which corresponds to one single plane 10.
-Reconstruction of the ring from a sequence of z-stack images using 2D cultures can be done 26, but important information is lost.
+The ‘eggcups’ device allows a complete visualization of the ring, whereas standard 2D cultures only shows two areas which corresponds to one single plane 10.
+Reconstruction of the ring from a sequence of z-stack images using 2D cultures can be done 27, but important information is lost.
 The quality is diminished due to low z resolution and dynamic processes cannot be resolved.
 Actin and myosin are the key proteins in the force generation of cell division.
 Their dynamics cannot be imaged and studied in 2D culture (Figure 6a), whereas with ‘eggcups’ it is immediately revealed.
-We have identified novel structures and processes: in HeLa cells we find periodic accumulations of myosin.
+We have identified novel structures and processes: in HeLa cells we find periodic accumulations of myosin 17.
 These accumulations move radially as the ring is closing (Figure 6b).
-In fission yeast we also find in-homogeneities in myosin and actin (Figure 6c, right).
+In fission yeast we also find inhomogeneities in myosin and actin (Figure 6c, right) 17.
 In contrast to what we see in HeLa cells, they rotate on the ring during closure.
 The speed is in the range of µm min-1 and would not be resolvable by z reconstruction with standard microscopes.
 Finally the cytokinetic ring can be further studied by staining for its components.
 We find that there is an accumulation of phosphotyrosine in the vicinity of the ring (Figure 6d).
-We can also show that anillin is colocalizing in the ring with myosin and actin (Figure 6e).
-By staining the cells in this orientation, we reveal that anillin shows also an inhomogeneous distribution, which is similar to the distribution of myosin.
+We can also show that anillin is colocalizing in the ring (Figure 6e).
+By staining the cells in this orientation, we reveal that anillin shows also an inhomogeneous distribution.

-The ‘eggcups’ were also applied to different model system: we reported mammalian cells, fission yeast, but we also tested budding yeast and C. elegans (see Figure 7a-e).
+The ‘eggcups’ were also applied to different model systems: we reported mammalian cells, fission yeast, but we also tested budding yeast and C. elegans (see Figure 7a-e).
 In this case, the protocol was adapted for each specific system in terms of culture media, cavities size and morphology (see Table 1).
 As an example, conical V-shaped ‘eggcups’ were the optimal morphology for immobilizing fission yeast efficiently 12, instead of completely cylindrical (or U-shaped) shape used for mammalian cells 13.
 This allowed testing the effect of different cytoskeleton drugs with potential application in Life Science research.
 This demonstrates the flexibility and reliability of the developed methodology.

 Furthermore, the highly ordered arrangement of cells allows an easy, automated read-out of the fluorescence of single cells.
 We illustrate this by inserting NIH3T3 cells expressing GFP in ‘eggcups’ (Figure 8a).
-The cell position can easily been recognized and the corresponding expression level measured.
+The cell position can be easily recognized and the corresponding expression level measured.
 Figure 8b shows the distribution of fluorescence signals.
 This can be applied to any read-out (immunofluorescence, fluorescent reporters in cells for example).